Killian's Air Conditioning

 Why Proper Sizing Matters as Much as SEER2

 A high-SEER2 system that is improperly sized will not deliver its efficiency rating in a real home.
-This is one of the most important and most frequently underemphasized points in AC shopping.
-An oversized system short-cycles — it reaches setpoint quickly, shuts off, then turns back on in a short cycle.
-Every start cycle consumes extra energy (start-up amperage is higher than running amperage), and short-cycling prevents the system from running long enough to effectively dehumidify your home.
+This point gets overlooked far too often in AC shopping.
+An oversized system short-cycles: it reaches setpoint quickly, shuts off, then turns back on a short time later.
+Every start cycle consumes extra energy (start-up amperage is higher than running amperage), and short-cycling prevents the system from running long enough to dehumidify your home.
 In Florida's humid climate, poor dehumidification is both a comfort problem and an air quality problem.
-An oversized 20 SEER2 system short-cycling in a too-small house may actually deliver worse humidity control and comparable or higher energy use than a properly sized 17 SEER2 system running efficient full cycles.
-Killian's Air carefully evaluates every home to ensure the system we install is sized to precisely match your actual cooling and dehumidification load.
+An oversized 20 SEER2 system short-cycling in a too-small house may deliver worse humidity control and comparable or higher energy use than a properly sized 17 SEER2 system running full cycles.
+Killian's Air evaluates every home so the system we install is sized to match your actual cooling and dehumidification load.

 Proper AC sizing evaluation for Florida homes